-Sports scientist and author Christie Aschwanden rolled out her book “Good to Go: What the Athlete in All of Us Can Learn from the Strange Science of Recovery” this February to much fanfare.
+Sports scientist and author Christie Aschwanden rolled out her book “Good to Go: What the Athlete in All of Us Can Learn from the Strange Science of Recovery” one year ago in February 2019 to much fanfare.
 Her writings attracted attention from Terry Gross and her NPR’s Fresh Air radio show, Outside Magazine and Runner’s World.

 But we weren’t done.
 We grabbed a copy (actually two) of her book, devoured it and came away rethinking many of the habits ingrained in us by coaches, athletes and media (yes, we’re part of that).